damsblt/helvetiforma/DEPLOYMENT_CONTENT_PERSISTENCE.md

 # 🚀 Content Persistence Deployment Guide for helvetiforma.ch

-## ✅ **Problem Solved: Content Persistence for Production**
+## ✅ **Problem Solved: Content Persistence with Supabase**

-Your content editing system now works with **Vercel KV (Redis)** for persistent storage on helvetiforma.ch, making it fully compatible with Vercel deployment.
+Your content editing system now works with **Supabase PostgreSQL** for persistent storage on helvetiforma.ch, making it fully compatible with Vercel deployment and leveraging your existing Supabase account.

 ---